webdev-cano/brackets-light-theme/README.md

 brackets-light
 ==============

-This is an adaption of the Bracket's 'Light Theme' into a theme for the Espresso Code Editor.
+Bracket's 'Light Theme' port for the Espresso code editor.

+v0.1
+---
+* Initial styles.

 Note** It hasn't fully been converted yet, though it is fully funtional.